ehudreiter/accuracySharedTask/README.md

 Python script to calculate recall and precision of submitted annotations against the GSML.
 An example submission is provided ([submitted_gsml.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/submitted_gsml.csv)).

 This script outputs three things:
-1. Recall - We consider correct recall as when a submitted mistake overlaps a GSML mistake.
+1. Mistake Recall - We consider correct recall as when a submitted mistake overlaps a GSML mistake.
 Once a submitted mistake recalls a GSML mistake, the submitted mistake is consumed (it cannot be used to for recall of future GSML mistakes).
-Mistakes are iterated left-to-right based on the SENT_TOKEN_START value.
+Mistakes are iterated left-to-right based on the DOC_TOKEN_START value.
 None of the GSML mistakes span multiple sentences.
 Please remember that overlapping mistake spans are not permitted.
-2. Precision - We consider correct precision where a submitted mistake overlaps a GSML mistake.
-For precision, multiple submitted mistakes can overlap a single GSML mistake and we will count it as correct (GSML mistakes are not consumed like submitted mistakes are for recall)
-3. Overlap - When a submitted mistakes is matched to a GSML mistake for recall, the percentage of token overlap is recorded.
-The overlap value is the mean of these percentages.
+2. Mistake Precision - Mistakes are consumed in the same way.
+3. Token Recall - The recall at the token level (where mistakes are not consumed, as tokens are our atomic units).
+4. Token Precision - The precision at the token level

 It is possible for two submitted mistakes to overlap the same GSML mistake.
 For example, "Miami Heat" [NAME] could be the gold error, but a submission could have separate submissions of "Miami" [NAME] and "Heat" [NAME].
-In this case we would award one instance of correct recall (the single GSML mistake was found) and two instances of correct precision (both submitted mistakes found the gold mistake).
+In this case we would award one instance of both correct recall and precision at the mistake level.
+At the token level, two instances of both recall and precision would be awarded.

 Overlapping spans within one mistake list are not allowed.
 For example, a submission cannot include "The Miami" and "Miami Heat" as mistakes on the sequential tokens "The Miami Heat".